Another World-Exploring Salt Lake City and Moab, Utah

 The next day we had mountain biking on the agenda.
 My sister and I are newbies to mountain biking, but we’ve been riding bikes since we were toddlers, so we have some skill around them.
 I’d been mountain biking only once before last year at Merrell and did pretty well for myself, so I was excited to try out some more in Moab.
 We all rented bikes from Poison Spider Bicycles for two days.
 My sister and I got Trek E-bikes, and my brother got a Pivot full suspension.
 After getting kitted out, we made our way to Dead Horse Point, one of the few beginner and e-bike friendly trails.

 What a crazy time we had out there!
 It was about 70 degrees and insanely windy.
 The trail was a lot of rock with some sections being packed down sand.
 These are multi-directional and multi-use trails that are popular for hiking as well with some amazing vistas.
 There were a few really fun flow spots on the trails we went on, but most of the time we were slowing down because of some technical, rocky ascents/descents.
 I ended up falling about twice, but there were a few times I was feeling really good out there.
 The scenery was just amazing.
 It was really fun watching my sister gain confidence the longer she rode and started understanding her bike more.
 We stuck to mostly green trails, but did do some short sections of blue.
 If you’ve ever mountain biked outside of Michigan you know that their green trails are equivalent to our blue trails, so it was challenging and technical!
 All of our bikes were great at handling the rocky terrain!
 We finished up a 2 mile loop, had some snacks, and then headed out again to try a different section.
 We were maybe a ½ mile in and hit a huge rock section.
 By this time I was “bonking,” so I decided to turn around (pretty much all of the trails out there are two-way trails).
 While my brother and sister were finishing up the trail, I enjoyed admiring the scenery from the overlooks near the parking lot.
 We went and saw more of the beautiful overlooks which were a short drive down the road from the main parking lot.
 It was just incredible how far you could see!
 There is camping at this park too, which is really cool, and I can only imagine what it looks like at night!
-After sweating our butts off, we grabbed some gelato in town at a place we had seen the night before, and it was very yummy.
+After sweating our butts off, we grabbed some gelato in town at a place we had seen the night before.
 The coffee flavor was amazing!

 The next day my brother went and did all he could on the Whole Enchilada trail, which was about 12 miles because there was still snow on much of the upper part of the trail.
 The day started cold and rainy, but ended up becoming sunny and very pleasant in the early afternoon.
-This was also the day we were going to Arches National Park, so I was very excited that it turned out to be such a beautiful day.
+This was also the day we were going to Arches National Park, so I was excited that it turned out to be such a beautiful day.
 We didn’t make a reservation to get into the park before 4, so we decided to explore downtown Moab while we waited.
 We spent 4 hours at Arches Park taking in all the sights.
 It was incredible!

 The next morning we hit up breakfast at The Garage after turning our bikes in before heading back to Salt Lake City.
 The rest of our time in Salt Lake was spent visiting with friends and family as well as exploring some trails, meeting new people, visiting coffee shops and the coolest bookstore!
 Flying home was a bittersweet goodbye, but it felt good to see the sights and sounds of home.
 We barely scratched the surface of Utah, and I want to see more!